ryanmasondavies/Typewriter/README.md

 Installation
 ============

-Typewriter can be installed with CocoaPods.
-Add `pod 'Typewriter'` to your Podfile.
+Typewriter can be installed with [CocoaPods](https://github.com/CocoaPods/CocoaPods) by adding `pod 'Typewriter', '~> 0.1.0'` to your Podfile.

 License
 =======

-    Copyright (c) 2012 Ryan Davies
+    Copyright (c) 2013 Ryan Davies

     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal